 Since MPSN and FCHD have different network architectures, we slightly modified the NI as follows:

-where $\bm{h_{det}}$ and $\bm{d_{det}}$ represents the features from the last CNN layer of MPSN and FCHD, respectively.
+where $\bm{h_{det}}$ and $\bm{d_{det}}$ represent the features from the last CNN layer of MPSN and FCHD, respectively.
 The main advantage of $CAM$ is interpretability.
-Thus we specify the $CAM$ heatmap from the last CNN layer as $g(.)$ function..
+Thus we specify the $CAM$ heatmap from the last CNN layer as $g(.)$ function.

-The comparing results are shown in Fig.~\ref{fig3}.
-The strong correlation between NI and testing error has been proved in \citep{HE2021107383}.
+The comparison results are shown in Fig.~\ref{fig3}.
+The strong correlation between NI and testing error was proved in \citep{HE2021107383}.
 It seems that FCHD is more robust than MPSN if $\epsilon \in [0.07, 0.25]$.
 It can be explained that the AP decrease of MPSN is serious.
-However, in applications, we focus on the small $\epsilon$ because the great perturbations violate small input changes even destroy the original image \citep{feinman2017detecting}.
+However, in applications, we focus on the small $\epsilon$ because the great perturbations violate small input changes and even destroy the original image \citep{feinman2017detecting}.
 According to Fig.~\ref{fig3}, if $\epsilon \leq 0.07$, MPSN is more robust and accurate than FCHD.
 In this situation, we are more likely to apply MPSN in real systems.
 On the other hand, if $\epsilon \geq 0.07$, we may choose FCHD.
-So the threshold is very important to select the more robust model and further guide the applications.
+Therefore, the threshold is very important in selecting the more robust model and further guide the applications.
 While the threshold is experimental, we further discuss the mathematical solution of the small $\epsilon$ in the Appendix.